Samsung: Sponsorships

+In Vietnam

+In March 2008, Samsung received an investment certificate and began construction of its first mobile phone manufacturing plant in Vietnam, Samsung Electronics Vietnam (SEV) in Bac Ninh.
+The project originally had an investment capital of 670 million USD, but it was quickly increased to 1.5 billion USD, then to 2.5 billion USD, nearly four times the original investment capital.

+In the period from 2018 to 2022, Samsung contributed over 306 billion USD in export revenue to Vietnam.
+In 2022 alone, despite the impact of the COVID-19 pandemic, the figure reached 65 billion USD, contributing significantly to Vietnam's total export value, which for the first time exceeded the 700 billion USD threshold, reaching over 732 billion USD.

+In addition, Samsung has also brought Vietnamese businesses deeper into the global value chain and contributed significantly to the development of the electronics industry in Vietnam.
+Currently, the number of Vietnamese first- and second-tier suppliers in Samsung's global supply chain has increased tenfold, from 25 businesses in 2014 to 257 businesses by the end of 2022.

 Controversies

 Labor abuses

 Samsung was the subject of several complaints about child labor in its supply chain from 2012 to 2015.

 In July 2014, Samsung cut its contract with Shinyang Electronics after it received a complaint about the company violating child labor laws.
 Samsung says that its investigation turned up evidence of Shinyang using underage workers and that it severed relations immediately per its "zero tolerance" policy for child labor violations.

 One of Samsung's Chinese supplier factories, HEG, was criticized for using underage workers by China Labor Watch (CLW) in July 2014.
 HEG denied the charges and has sued China Labor Watch.
 CLW issued a statement in August 2014 claiming that HEG employed over ten children under the age of 16 at a factory in Huizhou, Guangdong.
 The group said the youngest child identified was 14 years old.
 Samsung said that it conducted an onsite investigation of the production line that included one-on-one interviews but found no evidence of child labor being used.
 CLW responded that HEG had already dismissed the workers described in its statement before Samsung's investigators arrived.

 CLW also claimed that HEG violated overtime rules for adult workers.
 CLW said a female college student was only paid her standard wage despite working four hours of overtime per day even though Chinese law requires overtime pay at 1.5 to 2.0 times standard wages.

-In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Samsung, of being connected to forced Uyghur labor in Xinjiang.
+In 2020, the Australian Strategic Policy Institute accused at least 82 major brands, including Samsung, of being connected to alleged forced Uyghur labor in Xinjiang.